yorickdowne/grafana-for-rpool/README.md

 ## Addendum - updating this project

-The way Lighthouse offers metrics has changed with Lighthouse v0.3.1.
-To update this project to keep pace, run these lines one by one:
+To update this project when it adds functionality, run these lines one by one:

 ```
 cd ~/grafana-for-rpool
 docker-compose down
 git pull
-docker-compose build
+docker-compose build --pull
 docker-compose up -d grafana
 ```

-Remember to adjust start-beacon.sh so you can get metrics from Lighthouse.

 LICENSE: MIT